-First, clone the Soroban example dapp repo and check out the
+First, clone the Soroban Dapps Challenge repo and check out the

 Then, install soroban-cli alias by running the following command:

-In another terminal, load the contracts and initialize them on the Standalone network by running the following commands:
+In your terminal, load the contracts and initialize them in the Sandbox environment by running the following commands:

 If the command runs successfully, your terminal will return a series of messages notifying you about the successful initialization of the contracts and the post-installation sequence.